yhsiang/yin/README.md

-### To be implmented
+### to be implemented

 The following is a list of things I'm thinking of implementing.
 I have already implemented most of them elsewhere, but still have some design choices to make.

-* highly accurate but flexible type system
+* a highly accurate but flexible type system

   The type system may require the programmers to write minimal amount of type annotations, but it will not force the programmers to get out of their ways just to make the type system happy.
-Despite of the flexibility, the type system will be very accurate and will not let any type errors to pass through the check.
+Despite of the flexibility, the type system will be completely sound and will not let any type error to pass through the check.
 No null pointer exceptions can ever happen.
 The type system will eventually be highly refined, into the granularity of distinguishing values of numbers.
 Simple theorem prover's capabilities may be provided.

-* compilation into machine code
+* a dynamic compiler into machine code

   A compiler is not the proirity at this moment, but Y has efficiency of compilation into existing hardware in mind.
 The compiler should be fast and generate high-performance code.
+For safety needs, distribution of Y code will not be machine code, but in some verifiable intermediate format.
+This format will be translated into machine code at runtime.

-* runtime system that runs on bare metal
+* a runtime system that runs on bare metal

   Y will not be restricted by the current architecture or operating system designs.
 Eventually Y's runtime system will become an operating system itself and run on bare hardware, exploiting the concurrency.
 I'm also open to possibilities of converting Y programs into hardware directly and let it serve